Analysis | The deep-seated fear driving Trump’s invented and exaggerated popularity rankings

 All of this began in January of last year when Trump touted a 93 percent approval — as measured in a Conservative Political Action Conference straw poll.
 That’s not only nonscientific but also a reflection of a very particular population that’s inclined toward enthusiastic Trump support.
 Nonetheless, for several months, Trump repeatedly claimed to be at 93 percent approval, apparently based on the CPAC results.
 (In early March, he celebrated having “just hit” 93 percent, which …)

-On July 13, Trump suddenly got an upgrade in this nonexistent polling: he was at 94 percent!
+On July 13, Trump suddenly got an upgrade in this nonexistent polling: He was at 94 percent!
 He didn’t offer any source for this improvement but did compare it with Ronald Reagan’s approval among Republicans, which Trump said was “87 percent.”
 (It’s not clear where that Reagan number came from, either.
-In Gallup’s polling, Reagan was regularly over 90 percent with his party.)
+In Gallup’s polling, Reagan was regularly higher than 90 percent with his party.)

-In the fall, Trump suddenly faced a significant threat to his presidency as the House launched an impeachment inquiry centered on his interactions with Ukraine.
+In the fall, Trump suddenly faced a significant threat to his presidency as the House opened an impeachment inquiry centered on his interactions with Ukraine.
 Soon after that inquiry started, Trump had news to report.

-95% Approval Rating in the Republican Party, and record setting fundraising that has taken place over the past two weeks.
-Thank you!— Donald J. Trump (@realDonaldTrump) October 3, 2019

 It was a moment when Trump needed to keep Republican lawmakers on his side, given that they’d be voting on whether to oust him from office.
 The tacit argument?
 How could Republicans in the Senate vote to remove a president who had 95 percent approval with their base!
 Again, no source for the poll, but Trump pushed it out as factual 25 times from October through March.

 Then the pandemic emerged, and Trump faced a new threat to his presidency.
-And, lo, as though summoned from thin air — which, by all appearances, it was:
+And, as though summoned from thin air — which, by all appearances, it was:

 Wow, indeed.